Knox College, Otago: Knox College Students' Club

-The Knox College Students' Club (KCSC) is an incorporated society and the oldest college organisation of its kind in New Zealand.
-The majority of student social events and intercollegiate events are organised through the KCSC Executive Committee, or student nominated Club members, and form a broad range of activities throughout the year, including the annual Ball held at Larnach Castle, the Concert on the Stairwell, and the various sporting and cultural events that compose the Cameron Shield and Nevill Cup competitions against Selwyn College.
-The KCSC Executive consists of a President, Vice President, Secretary, Treasurer, Cultural representative, Male and a Female Sports representative.
+The Knox College Students' Club (KCSC) was an incorporated society and was the oldest college organisation of its kind in New Zealand until it was dissolved in 2023.
+The majority of student social events and intercollegiate events were organised through the KCSC Executive Committee, or student nominated club members, and used to form a broad range of activities throughout the year, including the annual Ball held at Larnach Castle, the Concert on the Stairwell, and the various sporting and cultural events that compose the Cameron Shield and Nevill Cup competitions against Selwyn College.
+The KCSC Executive consisted of a president, vice president, secretary, treasurer, cultural representative, male and female sports representative, and social representative.
+These functions are now fulfilled by a team of student leaders in collaboration with College staff.

-Three former presidents of the Students' Club later became Masters of Knox College: the Rev Dr Hubert Ryburn (KCSC President, 1921), the Rev Peter Marshall (1962) and Mr. Bruce Aitken (1971).
-Other notable names on the list of KCSC Presidents are Professor Sir David Skegg (1969), who later served as Vice-Chancellor of the university (2004–11), Judge E.O.K.
+Three former presidents of the Students' Club later became masters of Knox College: the Rev Dr Hubert Ryburn (KCSC president, 1921), the Rev Peter Marshall (1962) and Mr. Bruce Aitken (1971).
+Other notable names on the list of KCSC presidents are Professor Sir David Skegg (1969), who later served as vice-chancellor of the university (2004–11), Judge E.O.K.
 Blaikie (1967), and Mr Joel Amosa (2009), winner of New Zealand's top singing prize, the Lexus Song Quest (2018).

 A distinguishing characteristic of Knox, courtesy of it being independently owned, is the freedom it has to accept students back for a second, or even third, year.
 Students are not obliged to leave the college at the end of their first year.
 Returners play a role in setting the tone of the college, passing on traditions, and making incoming students feel welcome.
 In recent years, the male:female ratio has approximated 40:60, which is reflective of the male:female student ratio throughout the university.